SFDO-Tooling/CumulusCI/cli/README.md

         Usage: cumulusci [OPTIONS] COMMAND [ARGS]...

         Options:
           --help  Show this message and exit.

         Commands:
-        apextestsdb_upload  Upload a test_results.json file to the... ci                  Commands to make building on CI servers... github              Commands for interacting with the Github... managed_deploy      Installs a managed package version and... mrbelvedere         Commands for integrating builds with...
+          ci       Commands to make building on CI servers... dev      Commands useful to developers in interacting... github   Commands for interacting with the Github... release  Commands used in the release process and...
-        package_beta        Use Selenium to upload a package version in... package_deploy      Runs a full deployment of the code as managed... run_tests           Run Apex tests in the target org via the... unmanaged_deploy    Runs a full deployment of the code including... update_package_xml  Updates the src/package.xml file by parsing...

 As long as your virtualenv is activated, you can go into any repository configured for CumulusCI and use the cumulusci command to perform actions against it.